-Sam and Rosie will be mentored by Belfast composer, Neil Martin.
+Sam and Rosie were mentored by Belfast composer, Neil Martin.

 Amber Dixon, is a former pupil of Our Lady's Grammar School, Newry, is a classically trained soprano who in 2015 became the youngest member of Sestina, the Belfast-based Baroque singing group under the direction of Mark Chambers.
 In 2018 she played Maria in West Side Story in the Grand Opera House Belfast.
 For this role she won ‘Best Female Singer in Ireland’ at the 2018 AIMS awards.
 In 2018, Amber won the under 18 singing section at ESB Feis Ceoil, Dublin.
 In January of 2020, she travelled to Manchester as a short-listed candidate for British student of the year.
 In April 2019 she received an award at a civic reception hosted by Newry Mourne and Down council for her contribution to the arts.
 In 2019 Amber toured the UK and Ireland as the featured soloist with the Cross Border Orchestra of Ireland where she performed for President Michael D. Higgins.
 Amber studies with Northern Ireland based Soprano Miss Fiona Flynn and has achieved her ATCL and ALCM in Classical and Musical theatre singing.
 Amber is currently a Choral Scholar at the UCD.